FraunhoferIWES/foxes/docs/source/models.rst

 The `Bastankhah2016Deflection` is called `Bastankhah2016` in the model book, and the `NoDeflection` model `no_deflection`.

-For an example in the context on dynamic wakes, see :ref:`Dynamic wake deflection`.
+For an example in the context on dynamic wakes, see the dynamic wake deflection example.

+.. _partial-wakes:

 Partial wakes
 -------------